 Find the Best Tablet For You

-By Mark Spoonauer, Editor-in-Chief — Last Updated: January 9, 2014
+By Mark Spoonauer, Editor-in-Chief — Last Updated: June 26, 2014

 The iPad Air delivers all the Retina display goodness of the previous-generation iPad in a thinner, lighter and more powerful package.
-At just 1-pound, the 9.7-inch Air is the lightest tablet in its size class, and it's compact enough to comfortably hold with one hand.
-On the inside, this powerful slate packs the new 64-bit A7 CPU.
-Add in nearly 12 hours of battery life and you have the best tablet available.
+At just 1 pound, the 9.7-inch Air is the lightest tablet in its size class, and it's compact enough to comfortably hold with one hand.
+On the inside, this slate packs a powerful 64-bit A7 CPU.
+Add in nearly 12 hours of battery life, and you have the best tablet available.

-iPad Air Review
+Apple iPad Air Review

-The iPad mini with Retina Display gives shoppers everything they could want in a small tablet.
+The iPad mini with Retina display gives shoppers everything they could want in a small tablet.
 You get a sharp 2048 x 1536-pixel screen in a 7.9-inch design that's easy to hold in one hand, plus a powerful 64-bit A7 processor.
 We also love Apple's app selection, with more than 475,000 options optimized for the iPad.
 With 11 hours of battery life -- nearly 2.5 hours more than its closest competitors -- this is the ultimate small tablet.

-iPad mini with Retina Display Full Review
+Apple iPad mini with Retina Display Review

 Amazon Kindle Fire HDX Review